The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1970

-In the following years, Bernhard Joseph Feldhaus constantly pushed the expansion of the company: “Since 1970 there hasn’t been a year in which we didn’t make an investments or established new buildings,” he emphasises in retrospect.
-Switching from heavy to light oil was essential for smooth production and decided in 1970 after a fire in the kiln.
+In the years that followed, Bernhard Joseph Feldhaus steadily drove the company's expansion forward: "Since 1970, there hasn't been a year in which we haven't invested and built new buildings," he emphasizes looking back.
+The switch from heavy to light oil, which was decided in 1970 after a furnace fire, was important for smooth production.
 The investments were not only related to technical equipment.
-While the private house had been responsible for the organisation up to then, new office space was created on the company premises in 1972.
+While the organization had previously been run from a private home, new offices were built on the company premises in 1972.
 And an extremely modern and family-friendly children's playground was built right next door.

-Karl-Heinz Thele, who started as a locksmith at Feldhaus in 1972, became Bernhard Feldhaus‘ right-hand man for all following developments and extensions.
-He quickly proved to be a creative and technically competent employee, always on the lookout for improvements and innovations in brick production.
-At that time there were no defined areas of responsibility: There was a lack of electricians, and if there were problems with the equipment, they tried to fix them as best they could.
-But in the meantime business became so complex that expert know-how was indispensable.
-Karl-Heinz Thele therefore trained as an electrical engineer at a school in Goslar for two years and subsequently became plant manager in 1976.
+Karl-Heinz Thele, who joined Feldhaus as a metalworker in 1972, became Bernhard Feldhaus' right-hand man in all subsequent developments and expansions.
+He quickly proved to be a creative and technically knowledgeable employee, always on the lookout for improvements and innovations in brick production.
+At that time, there were no clearly defined areas of responsibility: There were no electricians, and if there were problems with the systems, they tried to fix them as best they could.
+However, the business had become so complex that specialist knowledge was essential.
+Karl-Heinz Thele therefore trained for two years as an electrical engineer at a school in Goslar and then became plant manager at Feldhaus in 1976.

-Karl-Heinz Thele has been responsible for a large number of innovations in technology and developing products up to now and decisively contributed to the success of the plant.
-In order to achieve a more gentle firing method for the bricks, Feldhaus decided in 1977 to convert the tunnel kiln from top firing to side firing.
-This made the plant one of the first tunnel kilns with side firing in Germany.
-The kiln was also fired with natural gas and extended to 113 metres.
-Now the kiln capacity could be increased to a performance of up to 12 cars.
-In 1970 20,000 bricks could finally be produced daily leading to the agricultural business being abandoned completely.
+Karl-Heinz Thele is still responsible for a large number of innovations in technology and the development of new products at Feldhaus and has made a decisive contribution to the success of the factory.
+In 1977, Feldhaus decided to convert the tunnel kiln from top firing to side firing in order to achieve a more gentle firing method for the clinker bricks.
+This made it one of the first side-fired tunnel kilns in Germany.
+It was now also fired with natural gas.
+At the same time, the oven was extended to 113 meters.
+Now the furnace capacity could be increased to a pushing capacity of up to 12 wagons.
+In 1970, 20,000 bricks a day could finally be produced, so that agriculture was completely abandoned.

 Impressions